How to implement a soft delete with Hibernate

 • a boolean that indicates if the record is active or deleted,

-• an Enumerated which models the state of the record,
+• an enumerated which models the state of the record,

 • a timestamp that stores the date and time when the soft delete was performed.